 Technological advancements have enabled therapy to be delivered online and since the Covid-19 pandemic this has become more popular.
 The reason this method has still stayed is because of the convenience and affordability it tends to offer.
 Eliminating the need for physical premises, online therapy allows you to access therapy from the comfort of your home.
 This in turn, reduces your transportation costs and gives you more control over your time.

-At Select Psychology, we offer in-person and online therapy services with highly qualified specialists, you can learn more or book with us today – Get Started.
+At Select Psychology, we offer both in-person and online therapy with highly qualified specialists at our clinics in Tynemouth, Gosforth, and other locations.
+Learn more or book an appointment with us today.- Get Started.

-If the fees for seeing a private therapist seem out of reach, there are affordable alternatives available that you can consider:
+If the fees for seeing a private therapist seem out of reach right now, there are affordable alternatives available in the UK:

-• NHS: If you are unable to fund sessions privately, booking in with the NHS is a great route to get the support you need.
-NHS covers talking therapies that can help with common mental health problems like stress, anxiety and depression.
+- NHS Talking Therapies: If you are unable to fund sessions privately, the NHS is a great route to get the support you need.
+NHS talking therapies (formerly IAPT) can help with common mental health problems like stress, anxiety, and depression.
 The sessions are delivered by fully trained and accredited NHS practitioners.
+Wait times can be longer than private therapy, but the service is free at the point of use.

-• Reduced-Cost Counselling Services: Some private therapists may offer reduced rates for students, the unemployed or those with reduced incomes.
+- Reduced-Cost Counselling Services: Some private therapists offer reduced rates for students, the unemployed, or those on lower incomes.
+It is always worth asking whether a sliding scale is available when you first make contact.

-• Employee Assistance Programs (EPAs): Provided by employers, EPAs offer free or discounted counselling services for employees or their families.
-These programs are valuable for people seeking mental health support without straining the budget.
+- Employee Assistance Programs (EPAs): Many UK employers provide EAPs that offer free or discounted counselling sessions for employees and sometimes their families.
+These programmes are a valuable resource for anyone seeking mental health support without the financial burden.
+Check with your HR department to find out what your employer offers.

-• Charitable Community Organisations: Religious or charitable organisations may offer counselling services at reduced rates or on a donation-only basis to support individuals in need.
+- Charitable Community Organisations: Religious and charitable organisations sometimes offer counselling services at reduced rates or on a donation-only basis.
+These can be a helpful starting point if you need support but are not in a position to pay private fees.

-While the cost of seeing a private therapist may vary depending on various factors, its actual value in improving mental well-being is immeasurable.
-Investing in your mental health is an investment towards achieving a in happier and healthier future and better quality of life.
+While the cost of seeing a private therapist may vary depending on various factors, its value in improving your mental wellbeing is hard to overstate.
+Investing in your mental health is an investment in a happier, healthier future and a better quality of life.

 If you would like to learn more about what we do, who we help and the fees here at Select Psychology please get in touch using the button below and we can provide further guidance on our approaches and therapist options in a free phone consultation.